sudatae/website/contributing.md

 ## Communication

-If you have any questions or concerns about contributing to the Sudata website, please reach out to us on our [Email](dev@data.sd).
+If you have any questions or concerns about contributing to the Sudata website, please reach out to us on our email [dev@data.sd](mailto:dev@data.sd).
 We're happy to help and provide guidance on contributing to the project.

 ## License